 Getting treatment for cancer in the Tyks Hospital

 You will need a referral from a physician for treatment at the Tyks university hospital and for laboratory, imaging and other diagnostic services.
 Together with your treating physician, you may choose where you want to have your condition treated.
-When you fall ill, you must first visit either a private physician or a physician at a health care center or occupational care center.
+When you fall ill, you must first visit either a private physician or a physician at a health care centre or occupational care centre.
 The physician will write a referral for further examinations and, if needed, treatment at a hospital.